 Laundry centers combine a washer and dryer in one stacked unit.
-Compared with high-end washers and dryers, laundry centers have fewer bells and whistles.
-Most laundry centers require standard venting and a 240-volt electrical supply, the same as a standard washer and dryer.
+In spite of their compact size, laundry centers can be quite pricey compared to buying a full-sized budget-priced washer and dryer, but they're sometimes the only option for the space-challenged.
+Most laundry centers require standard venting and a 240-volt electrical supply, the same as a traditional washer and dryer.
 However, it is also possible to get a laundry center that runs on gas (for the dryer).
 While gas laundry centers are initially a little more expensive, a gas dryer should save owners money in fuel costs over the long run.
 However, gas only makes sense if there is already a gas connection in place where you intend to install the unit, otherwise, you'll need to pay a licensed plumber to run a gas line and install a connection; for safety reasons, you should not even consider tackling that job on your own.

 The dryer on the Whirlpool WET4027EW gets raves, but owners are less pleased with the performance of the washer.
-They say that it's simply too small, and doesn't use enough water to get clothes clean; however, that is a problem nowadays with all washers -- water saving technology is built-in and many folks are unhappy with it -- but it's more noticeable with a small unit like this.
+They say that it's simply too small, and doesn't use enough water to get clothes clean; however, that is a common complaint nowadays with all washers -- water saving technology is built-in and many folks are unhappy with it -- but it's more noticeable with a small unit like this.
 Still, plenty of other owners say the washer is fine for some, especially singles or those whose only other choice is the laundromat or other shared laundry space.
-They also say it's surprisingly quiet and seems sturdy and well-made.
-The gas version of this laundry center is the Whirlpool WGT4027EW (Est. $1,400).
-Both types come only in white.
+They also say the WET4027EW is surprisingly quiet, and that it seems sturdy and well-made.

 If a 27-inch wide appliance won't fit, the 24-inch version of the Whirlpool WET4027EW, the Whirlpool WET4024EW (Est. $1,300) is your best bet.
 The washer has a 1.5 cubic foot capacity, the dryer is 3.4 cubic feet, so it's small, but will fit just about anywhere.
 The washer features five wash cycles and five wash temperatures, as well as five drying cycles and three drying temperatures.